Maintenance Notice

 Results:

 This study explores ways to improve the trilingual prototype of ReportVASW, with particular attention to ways to improve the data collection tool.
+Multiple methods identified multiple issues to address.
+Heuristic analysis revealed two serious issues to address, with scores over 2.5 out of 4 in the tool used.
+The most serious problems identified in heuristic analysis were related to language, particularly the Arabic version.
+Translation issues were addressed before end-user testing.
 End users were enthusiastic about the idea of a mobile tool to document VASW, provided it led to change.
-Multiple methods identified multiple issues to address.
+They gave ReportVASW a SUS of 91.4, above the 68 considered good.
+Even as end users were enthusiastic, they offered suggestions for improvement.

 Conclusions: